Veysel-Yildiz/RoR-hydropower-robust-design/README.md

 ## Robustness_Analysis

 The Robustness_Analysis folder contains the robustness analysis code and setup for the five case studies.
-This code is used to evaluate generated design alternative robustness under various scenarios.
+This code is used to evaluate generated design alternatives robustness under various scenarios.
 Each case study has its own setup within the folder.

 To use the Robustness_Analysis code: